MUYUTwilighter/saplanting_fabric/README.md

 plantEnable: Enable auto-planting, default: true, expect: boolean
 plantLarge: Try to plant 2x2 trees, defaut: true, expect: boolean

+**Command**

+All the commands require admin-permission to execute

+/saplanting: show all current properties;
+/saplanting load: load properties from file;
+/saplanting save: save current properties into file;
+/saplanting \<PropertyName\>: show value of target property;
+/saplanting \<PropertyName\> \<value\>: set value of target property;
+Tip: this command will not get current properties saved into file immediately, current properties will be saved when using command "/saplanting save" or dicarding from world save.

 **Brief**

 If you can not spare enough time and effort to plant saplings in Minecraft or the players on server are too lazy too do so, this datapack will help you!

 When a sapling item drops on dirt(or something else that let saplings grow), it will automatically turn into sapling block in 2 seconds.
-The sapling-planting will not destroy the block that already take up the place(except air and blocks with tag "minecraft:replaceable").
+The sapling-planting will not destroy the block that already take up the place(except air and replaceable blocks).